percivalphakath/Extending-the-Linear-Model-with-Python/README.md

 </ul>

 ## Why?
-While studying General Linear Models, I was frustrated that I was learning all this knowledge using R, but most companies prefer Python.
-The world of Data Science is constantly changing; R is the best language for Statistical Analysis; however, Python is a universal programming language, which is why it is the most preferred language for collaboration.
-This project aims to help students use this book to understand Python.
+As I delved into learning about General Linear Models, I found myself feeling frustrated that while I was gaining a deep understanding of the topic through R, many companies and organizations seemed to prefer Python as their language of choice.
+While R remains the language of choice for statistical analysis, the constantly evolving field of Data Science demands versatility and collaboration, making Python the most widely preferred language.
+With this project, my aim is to bridge the gap between the R-focused teachings of Julian J. Faraway's book and the need for students to understand these concepts using Python.

 ## How?
-Every month starting from January 2023, I will upload a translated notebook version of each chapter.Therefore, the best way to use these notebooks is to use them in conjunction with the book.
-Please remember that every time you want to access a dataset specific to this book, you will need to download data from the link provide above to Julian J. Faraway's repo.
+Starting from January 2023, I plan to upload a translated notebook version of each chapter of the book on a monthly basis.
+It is recommended to use these notebooks in conjunction with the book itself.
+However, it is important to note that when working with datasets specific to this book, you will need to download the data from the link provided in Julian J. Faraway's repository.